 A blended benchmark has been designated for evaluation of the performance of the Trust's investment account.
 Appropriate individual benchmarks are used for evaluation of underlying investments based on their respective investment style categories.
-For 2018 the blended benchmark for evaluation of the Trust account's performance is a mix of the Russell 3000 Index (30.0%), MSCI EAFE Index (15%), Barclay's U.S. Aggregate Bond Index (45.0%), and Barclays U.S. Treasury Inflation Notes: 1-10 Year Index (10%).
-The Trust's blended benchmark was revised in accordance with the amended investment policy on November 15, 2018, which will be in place beginning in 2019.
+The blended benchmark for evaluation of the Trust account's performance is a mix of the Russell 3000 Index (30.0%), MSCI EAFE Index (15%), Barclay's U.S. Aggregate Bond Index (45.0%), and MSCI ACWI Global Minimum Volatility Index (10%).